 RSA expects that Member Libraries will comply with the Bylaws, Intergovernmental Agreement, or any policy, standard, rule or regulation of RSA.
-Procedures for enforcement are described in RSA's Bylaws and elsewhere.
+Policies for enforcement are described in RSA's Bylaws and in the Ensuring Compliance by Member Libraries Policy.
+Reciprocity is encouraged and supported if all member libraries comply with RSA's agreed upon rules.
 Failure to comply with these rules may lead to the principle of reciprocity being harmed as libraries become less likely to lend if they think another library is not following RSA's rules.